jlopezvalle/cse15l-lab-reports/LabReport2.md

 * `Which methods in your code are called?`

+The methods in my code that are called are url.getPath(). which is in my public String handleRequest(URI url) and my StringServer class.
+These portions of my code allows it to run succesfully in the terminal and open my web browser with the messages shown above.

 * `What are the relevant arguments to those methods, and the values of any relevant fields of the class?`

+The relevant arguments to those methods are the string, url, and parameters.
+These arguements allow for the proper path to be in place and have the correct output.

 * `How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.`

+The way in which these values of the relevant fields of the class change from this specific request is because it is able to concatinate from the previos even though a new message is being written.
+The fields are able to do this as shown in the code above.
+Each portion implementing the proper url to then split at a certain area to then add on from before.

 ## Part 2